mike-north/ember-octane-workshop/notes/01-templates.md

 For now, we'll just focus on one of these files: `app/templates/application.hbs`.
 Markup you put in this template will be shown anytime your app is on the screen, regardless of URL (we'll get into URLs later).

-## Starting with regular HTML and CSS
+## ⌨️ Task: Moving the initial HTML & CSS into our app

 For now, paste the following HTML in [`app/templates/application.hbs`](../app/templates/application.hbs)